(AllOne sm logo)

 2. You must work with the person you have harmed, wherever possible.
 Saying you're sorry to that person and making amends to them clearly is the best way to release your guilt, since you are making a "best effort" to correct your mistake.

-(Note: In a simple example to help you understand what it means to make an amends, say you physically damaged their car.
-An amends should start by paying for the repairs.
+(Note: In a simple example to help you understand what it means to make amends, say you physically damaged their car.
+An amend should start by paying for the repairs.
 Saying your sorry doesn't pay the bills.
-Making an emotional amends follows the same principals.
+Making an emotional amend follows the same principals.

 12 Step programs say "think about what you did wrong" and then "repair the damage."
 They define a clear plan of action.
 There is a slogan in 12 Step Programs, which is "the program works if you work it."
 Making amends is the loving action that will release you from your guilt.
 You will heal both parties reopening the option for living a positive life and achieving Authentic Happiness (upenn.edu).